The Erasmus+ programme

 - Application forms must be filled in correctly and submitted on time in Erasmus application of Charles University via CU Web Applications: https://is.cuni.cz/webapps/?lang=en

-- Applying for internships
+- Applying for traineeships

 and Ph.D. mobility abroad:

-- Internships at Erasmus partner’s universities abroad are arranged by students themselves, i.e. they are not nominated by the Erasmus+ coordinator.
+- Traineeships at Erasmus partner’s universities abroad are arranged by students themselves, i.e. they are not nominated by the Erasmus+ coordinator.
 A letter of invitation (acceptance) from the partner institution must be sent to eliska.zabrodska@matfyz.cuni.cz

 - Please